Adamson House Museum ranks among some of the most magnificent homes in California—a mini Hearst Castle, Los Angeles style on Malibu Beach.

 Taking photos or video inside of the building is off-limits, but there are plenty of opportunities to take pictures of the exterior of the house, the gardens, and also pictures of the Malibu Lagoon and Surfrider beach, too.

 While it’s free to wander the grounds, guided tours of the Adamson House require a small fee.
-Free and paid parking are nearby.
+Free and paid parking is nearby.

 Adamson House Address: 23200 Pacific Coast Hwy, Malibu, CA 90265